lmw95/stayverticalpolestudio/documentation/TESTING.md

 ![](/documentation/screenshots/accessibility-links.png)

 * Issue: The links did not have discernable names, which would make it harder for users of screen readers.
-* Solution: To fix this, I added aria labels to all links on the website.
+* Solution: To fix this, I added aria labels to all links on the website, with help from [Stack Overflow.](https://stackoverflow.com/questions/51683761/how-to-fix-lighthouse-links-do-not-have-a-discernible-name)

 ![](/documentation/screenshots/accessibility-headers.png)